128technology/docs/docs/config_reference_guide.md

 - `authority/session-type/HTTP/intial-timeout` for TCP port 80 sessions
 - `authority/session-type/HTTPS/intial-timeout` for TCP port 443 sessions

 The default timeout for these sessions is 10 seconds.
-Increases to the `max-retransmission-attempts-before-allow` will likely increase overall transmission time.
+Increases to the `max-retransmission-attempts-before-allow` will likely increase overall transmission time in the presence of classification failures.
 This may cause premature TCP resets to be sent to the client, despite the TCP handshake having completed.
 :::

 ## webserver